Side by side

 | Best for | One-off “known good” states; before risky changes | Routine protection without remembering to act |

-| Pricing | Per-GB stored, billed continuously | Per-GB stored, plus the schedule.
-First 3 backups per VM free |
+| Pricing | Per-GB stored, against the shared free pool | Per-GB stored, against the shared free pool, plus the schedule |

 When to use a snapshot